 Do you have a Windows laptop or a computer that you use for making Skype calls, but you don't have a webcam to use with it?
 Or maybe your laptop's built-in webcam just broke, and you must participate in an urgent online video meeting?
-If you have an Android smartphone, then you’re in luck: you can configure it to act as a webcam for your Windows computer.
-All it takes is the right Android app and Windows software client, and a few taps and clicks here and there.
-In this guide, we will show you all the steps required to transform your smartphone into a webcam, for your Windows PC:
+If you have an Android smartphone, then you are in luck: you can use it as a webcam on your Windows computer.
+All it takes is the right Android app, a Windows software client, and a few taps and clicks here and there.
+In this guide, we show you all the steps required to transform your smartphone into a webcam, for your Windows PC:

-What you need to turn your Android smartphone into a webcam for your Windows PC
+What you need if you want to use an Android smartphone as a webcam for your Windows PC

-The Android app is available in two versions: free and paid.
-The free version, which we used to create this guide, has the disadvantage of displaying ads on your smartphone, and the paid Pro version has the advantage of offering support for high resolution video (up to 720p), an option called "FPS Boost" which allows for up to two times higher framerates, and more customization options for the Windows client, such as the ability to mirror video, rotate video, increase or decrease the image contrast and sharpness and others.
-However, to achieve the basic core purpose of turning your Android smartphone into a webcam that can be used on your Windows PC, the free version of the app is enough.
+The DroidCam Wireless Webcam app is available in two versions: free and paid.
+The free version, which we used to create this guide, has the disadvantage of displaying ads on your smartphone.
+The paid Pro version offers support for high-resolution video (up to 720p), an option called "FPS Boost" which allows for up to two times higher frame rate, and more customization options for the Windows client, such as the ability to mirror video, rotate video, increase or decrease the image contrast and sharpness, and others.
+However, to achieve the core purpose of turning your Android smartphone into a webcam that you can use on your Windows PC, the free version of the app is enough.

-Before you go ahead, make sure that both your Android smartphone and your Windows computer are both connected to the same network.
+Before you go further, make sure that your Android smartphone and your Windows computer are both connected to the same network.
 Once you've made sure of that, follow the next steps:

 Step 1.
 Download and install the DroidCam Wireless Webcam app on your Android smartphone

 You must first download and install the DroidCam Wireless Webcam app for Android.
-You can find it in the Play Store, here: DroidCam Wireless Webcam.
-On the app's Store page, tap Install and wait for app to be installed.
+You can find it in the Play Store here: DroidCam Wireless Webcam.
+On the app's Store page, tap Install and wait for the app to be installed.

-Once the app has been installed on your Android smartphone, move on to your Windows computer and make the next step.
+Once the app has been installed on your Android smartphone, move on to your Windows computer, and take the next step.

 Step 2.
 Download and install the DroidCam Client app on your Windows PC

 On your Windows PC, open your favorite web browser and visit this web page: DroidCam Windows Client.
-Once it's loaded, you should see on it a large button named Client v6.0.
-Click or tap on it to download the DroidCam Client.
+Once it's loaded, you should see on it a large button named DroidCam Client v6.0.
+Click or tap on it to download the DroidCam Client app.

-You should now get a small 692 KB file called DroidCam_Client_6.0.zip.
-Save it somewhere on your Windows computer, like on your desktop.
-Then extract its contents: an executable file named DroidCam.Client.6.0.exe, with a size of 736 KB.
+You should now get a small 875 KB file called DroidCam.Client.6.0.FullOffline.zip.
+Save it somewhere on your Windows computer (for example, on your desktop).
+Then, extract its contents, and you should get an executable file named DroidCam.Client.6.0.exe, with a size of 915 KB.

-Double click/tap on DroidCam.Client.6.0.exe and follow the wizard's instructions to install the DroidCam Client on your Windows computer.
+Double click/tap on the executable file and follow the wizard's instructions to install the DroidCam Client on your Windows computer.
 The wizard is pretty straightforward: just keep on clicking or tapping Next.
-There's only one thing you must be careful at: when you’re asked about whether you want to install a driver software from "DEV47 APPS", choose to Install it.
-If you don't, the Windows client won’t be able to connect to the Android app.
+There's only one thing you must pay attention to: when you are asked about whether you want to install driver software from "DEV47 APPS", choose to Install it.
+If you don't, the Windows client cannot connect to the app on your Android phone.